 - I can count on 1 hand the number of times I’ve run the dryer in this house since we moved here in February to help keep bills down.

 Also with my time spent at home I’ve started getting into the DIY/Frugal state of mind.
 I’ve learned to make my own household cleaners & laundry soap.
 I’ve also learned how to make fresh homemade bread.
 Our little guy gets many of his clothes at Value Village and garage sales since he will grow out of them in 2 months anyway.

 All these things can add up into savings, even the small stuff.
 Lastly, budget, *do not* start free-styling with your monthly expenses because you can so easily have money disappear on things you can’t even recall buying.

 So before you run into work waving a resignation letter, or before you sign away 8-10 hours a day of child raising to a daycare think about the outcome.
 Sit, write-down all the pros and cons to being a stay at home or a return to work parent before making any final decisions.
 Take the time to discuss what you are willing to do budget wise to make either happen.

-Guest Post By: I’m Melissa a stay at home mom who runs the blog A Rambling Stay at Home Mom.
-I have an 8 year old step-son, a 17 month old son and a loving husband.
+Contribution Post By: I’m Melissa a stay at home mom who runs the blog A Rambling Stay at Home Mom.
+I have an 8-year-old step-son, a 17 month old son and a loving husband.
 I spend my free time finding and writing articles to share with my fans.
 I also enjoy finding ways to make our own money go a little further be it by budgeting, couponing or maybe good-ole household DIY projects.